 Along with paying company tax, you must also pay tax on any income you receive, typically in the form of dividends and company salary.
 If completing your annual return online you must complete self assessment by the 31st January deadline – for the previous tax year.
 Failure to submit your return before the deadline will result in a penalty.
 Paper returns have a separate deadline.
 If you need help registering with HMRC for this service or need to submit a return, let one of our accountants take care of things.

-Self assessment – The director of a limited company is required to complete and submit self assessment once a year.
-See what happens if you miss the self assessment deadline.
+Self assessment – The director of a limited company is required to complete and submit self assessment tax return once a year.

 CT600 – This must be filed to HMRC once a year containing details of income minus any allowances/expenses.
 Corporation Tax return is due 12 months after your first year end.